charlieroses/charlieroses/markdownfiles/blog/2020-07-24_phillystartup2.md

 training, the rest of the day was severely disappointing.
 The group activity was going to websites and playing around with the user interfaces.
 There was also a random part of the group project about talking with other groups to share points.
-Lombard street is probbly gonna be kicked off our top spot, so that's annoying.
+Lombard street is probably gonna be kicked off our top spot, so that's annoying.
 I hate gross disgusting business tactics that have nothing to do with your ability or what you learned.
 The afternoon speaker talked about finances.
 I really dislike business and this really reminded me that.
 It's really a shame how that